rutujamanoharkute/EvaluateRagPipeline/README.md

 | Can you suggest a recipe for a comforting soup?             | 0.86         | 0.82             | 1.2               |
 | What are some easy breakfast ideas?                         | 0.87         | 0.86             | 1.3               |

+## Challenges Addressed

+Based on the evaluation, several challenges were identified and addressed:

+1. **Context Precision and Recall**:
+   - **Challenge**: The system struggled to consistently retrieve highly relevant contexts for the user's queries.
+   - **Solution**: Implemented improvements in the context retrieval algorithm by refining the query processing and enhancing the relevance ranking mechanism.

+2. **Faithfulness of Generated Answers**:
+   - **Challenge**: Some generated answers lacked alignment with the provided context, leading to potential inaccuracies.
+   - **Solution**: Enhanced the model's ability to cross-reference retrieved contexts and improved the fidelity of the content generation process.

+3. **Handling Noisy Inputs**:
+   - **Challenge**: The system occasionally returned irrelevant information when presented with noisy or unclear queries.
+   - **Solution**: Added pre-processing steps to clean and normalize the input queries, improving the system's robustness against noise.

+4. **Latency**:
+   - **Challenge**: The response time for generating answers was inconsistent, affecting user experience.
+   - **Solution**: Optimized the pipeline's efficiency by streamlining the retrieval and generation processes, resulting in faster response times.

 ## Visualization

 The visualization section provides graphical representations of the evaluation metrics.
 For example, a bar plot shows the relevancy scores for each query, allowing for a quick comparison of the RAG pipeline's performance across different questions.